 - Warm soup over medium heat.

-- Before adding mushrooms, make sure they have drained all their liquid -- you may have to use some paper towel too pat them dry.
+- Before adding mushrooms, make sure they have drained all their liquid — you may have to use some paper towel too pat them dry.
 (This is so the mushroom juice doesn’t discolor the soup).
-Add half of the mushrooms to the soup and stir to combine.

-- Ladle soup into bowls, garnish with reserved mushrooms.
-Also try some of the optional garnishes for presentation and flavor.
+- Ladle soup into bowls, garnish with mushrooms and fennel fronds.